Game: Super Lit Vegas

 This is the first time I’m reviewing an Ainsworth game with persistent state reels, and this is a game after my heart.
 I’ve shared my love of the classic Quick Spin series, and Ainsworth has been dutifully working on new versions.

-This is one of two new versions on casino floors; a review of the other (without persistent reels, and very close in model to the original series) is coming up.
+This is one of two new versions I recently found on casino floors; a review of the other can be found here.

 Understanding the Game